chef/chef-web-docs/snapshots/release_analytics/source/install_reporting.rst

    Chef Client finished, 2 resources updated
    [date] INFO: Sending resource update report (run-id: 51ceb817-ba7e-47e5-9bca-096fe9ef9740)

-This includes the run identifier of the chef-client run, which can be used in the `knife reporting plugin <https://docs.chef.io/plugin_knife_reporting.html>`_ or the Chef management console to access the reporting information generated during the chef-client run.
+This includes the run identifier of the chef-client run, which can be used in the :doc:`knife reporting plugin <plugin_knife_reporting>` or the Chef management console to access the reporting information generated during the chef-client run.

 Install the Workstation
 =====================================================
-To set up the Reporting workstation, install the `knife reporting plugin <https://docs.chef.io/plugin_knife_reporting.html>`_.
+To set up the Reporting workstation, install the :doc:`knife reporting plugin <plugin_knife_reporting>`.
 Once installed, the following subcommands will be available: ``knife runs list``, ``knife runs show``.